Arizona Court Records

 - The victim’s status

-If the application is successful, all fines and penalties will be redacted as the record or conviction is set aside.
-Although set aside records will appear on background checks, there will be a set aside statement on the document.
+If the application is successful, fines and penalties may then be redacted as the record or conviction is set aside.
+Although set aside records may still appear on background checks, there is usually a set aside statement on the document.